 IS IT WORTH DOING?

-Now, you may be asking why bother with this, as it takes more time than just rolling it up or folding as best you can – but you will save tonnes of time when it comes to finding what you need in your cupboard – it will all be much neater and easier to grab – not to mention quicker!
+Now, you may be asking why bother with this, as it takes more time than just rolling it up or folding as best you can – but you will save tonnes of time when it comes to finding what you need in your linen closet / cupboard – it will all be much neater and easier to grab – not to mention quicker!

-It works well for me, and I really hope it does the same for you too.
+This method works well for me, and I really hope it does the same for you too.